-- Chief Executive's Order for approver limits and associated procurement requirements revised in 2019.
-(CAG/84/19) - Structured reporting to Audit Committee in place. - Standard suite of tender and contract documents implemented. - Quick Quotes facility implemented and monitoring in place. - Use of correct product codes on purchase orders monitoring and reporting in place. - MS4 Procurement Functionality introduced and reporting in place. - Product codes introduced to improve SpendCat reporting. - Conflict of Interest Forms implemented for evaluation team members. - Tender Reports and approval of evaluation recommendations in line with best practice implemented. - Publication of Contract Award notices on eTenders and Contract Award Reports on www.fingal.ie implemented. - Article 84 reports prepared, where applicable.
+- Chief Executive's Order for approver limits and associated procurement requirements revised in 2023.
+(F/0259/23) - Structured reporting to Audit Committee in place. - Standard suite of tender and contract documents reviewed and updated. - Electronic Request for Quote facility implemented to replace Quick Quotes. - Use of correct product codes on purchase orders monitoring and reporting in place. - Tender Reports and approval of evaluation recommendations in line with best practice implemented. - Publication of Contract Award notices on eTenders and Contract Award Reports on www.fingal.ie implemented. - Article 84 reports prepared, where applicable.